A new volume of essays makes the case for progressive alliances

 Niamh Ní Mhaoileoin is editor of Left Foot Forward.
 Follow her on Twitter.

 Click here to subscribe to our email list and be in with a chance to win one of four free copies of The Alternative.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.